KangweiLIAO/CSI4107-Project/README.md

 2. Responsible for **Doc2Vec Algorithm**
 3. Responsible for **Writing final report**

-I use doc2vec to .......
-During the process, I found.....
-In the end, I got the results of ....

 **Kangwei Liao (8568800)**
 1. Responsible for **TF-IDF Algorithm**
 2. Responsible for **Word2Vec Algorithm**